kyma-project/kyma/docs/kyma/04-03-cluster-deployment.md

 type: Installation
 ---

-This installation guide explains how you can quickly deploy Kyma on a cluster with a wildcard DNS provided by [`xip.io`](http://xip.io) using a GitHub release of your choice.
+This installation guide explains how you can deploy Kyma on a cluster.

->**TIP:** An xip.io domain is not recommended for production.
-If you want to expose the Kyma cluster on your own domain, follow the [deployment guide](#installation-install-kyma-with-your-own-domain).
-To deploy Kyma using your own image instead of a GitHub release, follow the [instructions](#installation-use-your-own-kyma-installer-image).
+>**TIP:** For production, use the cert-manager.

 ## Prerequisites